MilanSuk/cmicrograd/README.md

 # cmicrograd
-cmicrograd is full C implementation of Andrej Karpathy's(https://twitter.com/karpathy) micrograd(https://github.com/karpathy/micrograd).
+cmicrograd is C implementation of Andrej Karpathy's([Twitter](https://twitter.com/karpathy)) micrograd([GitHub repo](https://github.com/karpathy/micrograd)).

 This is my first interaction with neural networks.
-I don't speak Python very well, but luckily whole code is explained in the video "The spelled-out intro to neural networks and backpropagation- building micrograd"(https://www.youtube.com/watch?v=VMj-3S1tku0) and notebooks(https://github.com/karpathy/nn-zero-to-hero/tree/master/lectures/micrograd).
+The original Python code is well explained in the video ["The spelled-out intro to neural networks and backpropagation"](https://www.youtube.com/watch?v=VMj-3S1tku0) and [notebooks](https://github.com/karpathy/nn-zero-to-hero/tree/master/lectures/micrograd).
 Thanks, Andrej, I learned a lot!

+More visual explanations of what is a neural network, gradient descent and how backpropagation works can be found in [this series](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).

+The training loop is free of malloc() and free() for speed.
+The 'topo_mt.h' executes NN in multiple threads.